 The kick drum is the most popular element music producers make space for with sidechaining.
-The kick drum often competes with all the bass guitar since they usually live around exactly the same frequency.
+The kick drum often competes with all the bass guitars since they usually live around exactly the same frequency.

 Two genres having the kick actually punch through the mix are dance songs and Hip-Hop.
 People will be dancing and jumping to the beat of the kick and bass guitar in these genres more than to rock.